Editors and Editorial Board

 Student Reviewers:

-Tinashe Sekabanja – Tinashe is a freshman at K-State majoring in statistics and data science.
-She is originally from Kampala, Uganda, the Pearl of Africa (as named by Winston Churchill).
-Her love for math and numbers is only matched by her love for the arts.
-She enjoys reading, writing, playing the piano, and spending time with friends and family.
+Tinashe Sekabanja – Tinashe is a junior at K-State majoring in statistics and data science while pursuing a minor in computer science and a Primary Text Certificate.
+She is originally from Kampala, Uganda, the Pearl of Africa.
+On campus, she serves as the Vice President of the Statistics club and on the executive board of the National Society of Black Engineers.
+Her love for numbers is only matched by her love for the arts.
+In her free time, she enjoys reading, writing, playing the piano, and spending time with friends and family.

 Past Editors and Participating Alumni: